wallpunch/vpn3c/README.md

 # Wallpunch 3C: Cross-Platform VPN Client Monorepo

-Wallpunch 3C (the "Common C Core") is a single repository containing basic VPN client projects for iOS, Mac, Android, and Windows*1* which share a custom, cross-platform VPN protocol implemented in C. This repo is intended as a simple working example to share the overall framework with the community.
-It DOES NOT contain the actual Wallpunch protocol or UI source code.
+Wallpunch 3C (the "Common C Core") is a single repository containing basic VPN client projects for iOS, Mac, Android, and Windows[^1] which share a custom, cross-platform VPN protocol implemented in C. This repo is intended as a simple working example to share the overall framework with the community. *It DOES NOT contain the actual Wallpunch protocol or UI source code.*

 ## Motivation